 Most Club Sports were painted with Grand Prix White color, with the possibility of buying big red stickers Carrera CS on hips.
 That is also the case of our car.
 Alloy wheels Fuchs fits to the overall outfit.

-All together, 340 cars with the Club Sport code M637 were made of which 53 right-hand-drive cars for the UK market.
+All together, 340 cars with the Club Sport code M637 were made of which 53 right-hand-drive cars for the UK market and 28 for the US market.
 But only the first 189 examples + 1 Targa has an original VIN with a sequence only for the Club Sport model and this is one of these cars with this unique VIN code.
 This model was by professional community welcomed with open arms: for example, the editors of Motor magazine wrote that it is the fastest 911 they drove.
 And in the UK, it was cheaper than the conventional Carrera.
 In the US, the model was taken conversely, was a bit more expensive, and the local market did not accept it, only 28 cars were sold over there.

 This example from the first year of production: 1987, was modified for track day use by the famous RUF at the beginning of the 90’s.
 Although it was later brought back to the original condition, some features still remained from RUF present like the exhaust with two pipes, one added to the right side.
 But it looks even better than the standard car with the exhaust pipe only on the left side of the car.
 It has also sharper camshaft so the car really wants to be driven at higher revs.
 You can see that in a video below where the car is driven.